meesum-Ali/meesum-ali.github.io/_posts/2025-07-01-otel-stack-observability.md

 ## 🌟 Real-World Use Cases

-- 🕵️‍♂️ **Microservices Debugging:** Trace requests across services to find latency sources and errors.
+- 🕵️‍♂️ **Microservices Debugging:** Trace requests across services to find latency sources and errors using Tempo.
-- 📈 **Performance Monitoring:** Visualize metrics like request rates, error counts, and resource usage.
+- 📈 **Performance Monitoring:** Visualize metrics like request rates, error counts, and resource usage in Prometheus and Grafana.
-- 🚨 **Incident Response:** Use logs, traces, and metrics together to diagnose and resolve outages faster.
+- 🚨 **Incident Response:** Correlate logs (Loki), traces (Tempo), and metrics (Prometheus) in Grafana to diagnose and resolve outages faster.
 - 🔬 **Continuous Improvement:** Analyze trends over time to guide architectural and process improvements.

 ## 🏁 Getting Started